Tung40194/eosio_test_deferred_transaction/README.md

 Result:
-- defer 10 secs, and the sent deferred action does not have mistake.
+- In case deferred in 10 secs, and the sent deferred action does not have mistake.
  -> checkstate() in 10 seconds will return false - meaning deferred actions has not been executed.
  -> checkstate() after 10 seconds will return true - meaning it has been executed successfully.

-- deferred 10 secs, and the sent deferred action is deteemined to have mistakes.
+- In case deferred in 10 secs, and the sent deferred action is determined to have mistakes inside.
- -> checkstate() always returns false as deferred transaction is silently dead inside the defer process.
+ -> checkstate() always returns false as deferred transaction is silently dead inside the defer-process.

 Conclusion:
 - A delayed transaction is as well the so called 'deferred transaction'.